gridpoint-com/svg_island/README.md

 notes:
 mark

-What a beauty.
-Here we see a chart with three bars for each month.
-The first bar shows how much this customer would have spent had they never signed up for GridPoint.
-The second bar shows how much this customer is currently spending while using the GridPoint service.
-The third bar is how much money the customer is savings because the signed up with GridPoint, or the difference between the first bar and the second.
+Wow, what a beauty.
+This bar chart gives our customers insights into how much they're savings by using GridPoint.
+The blue line represents how much this customer would have spent had they never signed up for GridPoint.
+The teal line shows how much the customer is currently spending.
+The green line shows how much the customer is saving.

 ---